How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Download and install the appropriate version (x64 or x86).

-9. Check and repair errors on your hard drive
+9. Check for and fix errors on your hard drive

-Sometimes errors on the disk can prevent updates from working properly.
+Sometimes disk errors can prevent updates from working properly.

-After restarting, the system will automatically scan and repair errors on the disk.
+After restarting, the system will automatically scan for and repair disk errors.

-10. Use the Media Creation Tool or Update Assistant (for Windows 10 and 11).
+10. Use the Media Creation Tool or the Update Assistant (for Windows 10 and 11)

 If none of the above methods work, use the official Microsoft tool: